Sti2nd/sti2nd.github.io/_posts/2020-05-01-print-correct-size-css.md

 Measuring my laptop screen the dimensions were off.
 I thought it perhaps would solve itself when printing.
 It turns out, it didn't.
 Did I do anything wrong?
 What is the purpose of the CSS units `in`, `cm` and `mm` if they don't match the standardization (the International System of Units)?

 You can read my [post about the absolute units in CSS](https://sti2nd.github.io/absolute-units-css) to understand why the dimensions were off on my low-dpi screen.
 As for the print-out, I did do something wrong in my code.
-For printing the absolute units for CSS should work perfectly!
+For printing the absolute units in CSS should work perfectly!

 ![It was me all along](/assets/bug_meme.jpg "It was me all along")